 Zhivka Valiavicharska joined Pratt Institute in 2014 and is currently Associate Professor of Political and Social Theory.
-She is a scholar, teacher, writer, and activist, whose work traverses political ideas, social struggles, and the contemporary arts.
+She is a researcher, writer, educator, and activist, whose work traverses political ideas, social struggles, and the contemporary arts.

-As a scholar, Valiavicharska works in the fields of political and social theory, visual studies, postcolonial studies, gender and sexuality, and Russian and East-European studies.
-She has written about the visual, cultural, and social history of the socialist and postsocialist periods in Bulgaria, the Balkans, and Eastern Europe, and about the contemporary arts from the region.
+Valiavicharska works in the fields of political and social theory, visual studies and art history, postcolonial studies, gender and sexuality, and Russian and East-European studies.
+She has written on the visual, cultural, and social history of the socialist and postsocialist periods in Bulgaria and Eastern Europe through a global lens, and on the contemporary arts from the region.
 Her book Restless History: Political Imaginaries and their Discontents in Post-Stalinist Bulgaria (McGill-Queens University Press, 2021) offers a new reading of the post-Stalinist period in socialist Bulgaria and Eastern Europe in the context of the global 1960s and ’70s.
-She has also written on Lenin, Althusser, and Marcuse, on gender and social reproduction in the 1970s, and on different aspects of political life, material culture, and the arts in late socialist and postsocialist Eastern Europe.
-Her work has appeared in journals and edited volumes, including Theory and Event, boundary 2, Kritika: Explorations in Russian and Eurasian History, Interventions: An International Journal of Postcolonial Studies, DVersia, and more.
-Future projects include a book on the land communes and social movements influenced by the work of Russian writer and social thinker Lev Tolstoy, and their history and legacy in Bulgaria, Russia, and Eastern Europe throughout the twentieth century.
+She has published essays on public monumental sculpture, gender and social reproduction, the history of political thought, and other aspects of social life, material culture, and the arts in Bulgaria and Eastern Europe (journal articles in Theory and Event; boundary 2; Kritika: Explorations in Russian and Eurasian History; Interventions: An International Journal of Postcolonial Studies; DVersia; Slavic and East European Journal, and others).
+She is also co-editor (with James Elkins and Alice Kim) of the Stone Art Theory Institutes Series volume Art and Globalization (Penn State University Press, 2011).
+Currently she is working on a series of projects about the land communes and social movements influenced by the work of Russian writer and social thinker Lev Tolstoy, and their history and legacy in Bulgaria, Russia, and Eastern Europe throughout the twentieth century.